 Sudden Paralysis of the Hind Legs in cats

-Sudden paralysis of the hind legs in cats is a condition in which a cat suddenly loses the ability to move or control its hind legs.
-This paralysis can occur on one side or both sides and is usually a symptom of an underlying serious condition.
+Sudden paralysis of the hind legs in cats is a condition where a cat suddenly loses the ability to move or control its back legs.
+This paralysis can occur on one or both sides and is usually a symptom of a serious underlying condition.

 Can Occur with the Following Diseases: